bbauska/Coursera-Bootstrap/readme.md

 Let's add in a submit button to this form.

-Going back to the form again, create one more row here by using the div here with the form group row here, and inside here I\'m going to add in a button here.
+Going back to the form again, create one more row here by using the div here with the form group row here, and inside here I&apos;m going to add in a button here.

 I would say, div class="offset-md-2" because I want my button to be positioned right below all those fields that I have here so the left two columns are being used for the label.

-The submit button doesn\'t need a label so I\'m just going to push it to the right here and then I would say "col-md-10" so this would occupy the remaining 10 columns there.
+The submit button doesn&apos;t need a label so I&apos;m just going to push it to the right here and then I would say "col-md-10" so this would occupy the remaining 10 columns there.

-And then inside those div, I\'m going to add in a button there.
+And then inside those div, I&apos;m going to add in a button there.

 When you add in a button to your form, use the button tag here with a type submit.